robin-schoch/SGrPython/OpenCEM/README.md

 - cem_lib_controllers: defines some example controller classes for local pv optimization or grid interaction
 - cem_main_test: simple test program to demonstrate how to use the component and controller classes above.
 Note that in the current version this program is not designed to run in real time applications.

+## 3) Integration of SGrPython

+OpenCEM is based on the SmartgridReady implementation in Python (SGrPython), see separate documentation.